-Author is the celebrated personality behind the ‘Room to Read’ movement and in this book he talks about his journey that began with a trek in Nepal and has reached this magic figure of 10,000 in a short period of few years.
-He has used every management principle under the sun and his personal experience of working with Microsoft to run Room to Read.
+John Wood is the celebrated personality behind the ‘Room to Read’ movement.
+In this book he talks about his journey that began with a trek in Nepal and has reached this magic figure of 10,000 in a short period of few years.
+He used every management principle under the sun and his personal experience of working with Microsoft to run Room to Read.
 The way he scaled up and expanded operations while managing the required funding for doing so makes a great case study for all kinds of businesses and NGOs.

-In a single book, author manages to touch your emotions when he talks about the children in remote corners of the world, he teaches you some management principles that worked for him and would hopefully work for others too, he puts light on the challenges he faces while running Room to Read and evokes sympathy and finally he manages to give hope for a more equitable world a generation later.
+In a single book, John Wood manages to touch your emotions talking about children in remote corners of the world.
+He teaches you some management principles that worked for him and would hopefully work for others too.
+He puts light on the challenges he faces while running Room to Read.
+John Wood also evokes sympathy and finally he manages to give hope for a more equitable world a generation later.

-I am sure there were failures and pitfalls that author chose not to write about, but I would leave it as his prerogative.
+I am sure there were failures and pitfalls that John Wood chose not to write about.
+But I would leave it as his prerogative.